hakkudeus/Air-Alert/Readme.md

 # Disclaimer
 As you may have seen from the source code, it uses unofficial (currently) data source and it may be unreliable and as of now it lacks one of features, including:
-* threat status for Crimea;
+* threat status for Crimea (it's always set to on, as of now);
-* sub-region threat statuses;
+* sub-regions threat statuses;
 > **Do not** use this app as a main source of information.
-You may put it as a demonstration piece on your retro-workstation, however consider checking with official/professional sources.
+You may put it as a demonstration piece on your retro-workstation, however consider always checking official/professional sources.

 Windows Defender might report the installer/app on modern OS'es (Windows 10 & 11) as suspicious due to (as far as i can guess) lack of digital certificates on executables.
 I have reported this issue to Microsoft, but if the problem persists and you know how to fix, let me know.